Digital-Grinnell/dlad-blog/README.md

 ## GitHub Pages

-In October 2021 I successfully moved this blog to _GitHub Pages_ after creating instances of it on _DigitalOcean_ and _Azure_.  _GH Pages_, specifically https://static.grinnell.edu/dlad-blog/ seems like the right home for it, finally.
+I successfully moved this blog to _GitHub Pages_ in October 2021, after creating instances of it on _DigitalOcean_ and _Azure_.  _GH Pages_, specifically https://static.grinnell.edu/dlad-blog/ seems like the right home for it, finally.

 ## Resources